Dwarves and Black Elves

 To complete his revenge, Volund then fashioned for himself a magical feathered swan cloak.
 With it he easily escaped the remote place to which he had been banished.
 Flying with the wings created by his elvish craft, he stopped to visit the king before his return home.
 Relishing in explaining to him in full what had befallen his family and who exactly was responsible.

-Wayland the smith wearing the wings he had fashioned
+Volund the dwarf smith wearing the wings he had fashioned.

 Marshall, Logan, via Wikimedia Commons